RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 I used Gurobi 9.1.2 on my laptop for Phase 1 and UQ HPC for Phase 2.

+### First solve as a MIP to flatten recurring and once-off load

 First, "phase2flat" minimizes the recurring load over 532 periods, with no batteries and no once-off activities.

 Then, "phase2flat_oct24" minimizes the recurring and once-off load over 2880 periods, with no batteries; used to build up over the best "flat" solution found given an initial solution.